math-bootcamp/the-derivative/README.md

 # the-derivative
-Accompanying repository for post titled "The Derivative, and Why It Matters:
+Accompanying repository for post titled "The Derivative, and Why It Matters"